Dear Ms. Vicki,

 They should work with the command to tell them your husband has abandoned his family.

-This would be quicker if your husband's commanders would get involved with this issue.
-You are very correct in stating that this is punishable under the UCMJ and the command will get in trouble for ignoring this issue.
+This would be quicker if your husband's commanders would get involved.
+You are correct in stating that this is punishable under the UCMJ, and the command will get in trouble for ignoring this issue.

 As you can see, you have to continue to fight this issue to receive the support you deserve.
 I'm so sorry that everything bad appears to be happening at once and you feel like you have lost control of your life and your finances.